There are many fantastic and festive reasons to visit Vienna in December. This is a guide to some amazing things to do

 Vienna is world-famous for its classical music scene as Austria being the birthplace of many great composers.

 During the Vienna Christmas period, many of these age-old, classic pieces of music are performed throughout the city in some of the city’s most famous buildings with the musicians dressed up in period outfits.

 Most venues will have daily concerts, although some in churches are restricted to the advent weekends.
 Many concerts take place in between the Christmas and NYE period.

-Even though the concerts take place during the holidays, the music tends to be more focused towards works of art by Mozart and Strauss rather than Christmas classics like Wham’s – Last Christmas.
+Even though the concerts take place during the holidays, the music tends to be more focused on works of art by Mozart and Strauss rather than Christmas classics like Wham’s – Last Christmas.
 I may or may not prefer the latter.

 17. Hunt Down Vienna’s Amazing Street Art